httk-system/puppet-setups-control/README.md

 4. Execute the contol center setup config:
    ```
-   sudo puppet apply manifests/control_center.pp --modulepath modules
+   sudo puppet apply manifests/control_center.pp --modulepath modules/external:modules/upstream-setups:modules/upstream-modules
    ```

-5. Create on your git host (e.g., GitHub) a repository `puppet-setups` for your setups (recommended to be private) and a repository `puppet-modules` (can probably be public) as a bulk repository for your own modules while you develop them.
+5. Create on your git host (e.g., GitHub) a repository `puppet-setups` for your local setup functions (recommended to be private) and a repository `puppet-modules` (can probably be public) as a repository where to keep your own modules while you develop them.

 7. Add your own repositories as git submodules to the module directory:
    ```